aidantwoods/BetterOptions/README.md

-You can recieve responses from groups if their logical conditions fail so you don't have to write error messages yourself, and you can even use an auto-generated help screen populated with the description of each option from the json file.
+You can recieve responses from groups if their logical conditions fail so you don't have to write error messages yourself, and you can even use an auto-generated help screen populated with the description of each option from the data structure file.

 ## Example
-Using the command line options configured in the example `options.json`, and the code in `example.php`, the following can be achieved:
+Using the command line options configured in the example `options.json`/`options.yaml`, and the code in `example.php`, the following can be achieved:

 ```bash